StardustDL/coxbuild/docs/schema.md

 ## Dependency

-Use `depend` decorator to define task dependency (you can use full name or instance of the task).
+Use `depend` decorator to define task dependency.

 ```python
 @task